christopher-wolff-zz/rlsuite/README.md

 # Reinforcement Learning Suite

 A collection of basic reinforcement learning algorithms and environments.
 All algorithms are self-contained and implemented using TensorFlow 2.0+.
+The algorithms are based on pseudo-code from Sutton & Barto's book "Reinforcement learning: An introduction" (2018).

 ## Overview